 This part-time program is offered in flexible and accessible formats and taught by industry experts in downtown Edmonton, Calgary, and across Alberta through partnerships with local colleges.
 Students may also fulfill all program requirements through online courses.

-The University’s Faculty of Extension will waive up to 35 hours of enrichment seminar requirements to any AUPE member who decides to pursue the Certificate.
-This will save the learner over $1,000 in University fees.
+The University’s Continuing Education division will waive up to 35 hours of enrichment seminar requirements to any AUPE member who decides to pursue the Certificate.
+This will save the learner over $1,000 in university fees.

 Instructions to Prospective Students